 For the full story see here.

 NOAA State of the Climate Report: Selected Climate Anomalies for September 2020

 The following maps were generated with observed and recorded data from weather stations across the continental United States compiled and displayed at the High Plains Regional Climate Center (HPRCC) located in Lincoln, NE.
 The data uses a baseline or “climate normal” based on the 30-year climate averages for locations for the years 1981-2010.
 The standard 30-year climate averages will be updated again for the time frame 1991-2020 at the conclusion of year 2020.

-Spring and early summer 2020 continued to experience significantly warmer than average conditions (based on the years 1981-2010 climatological average) in the West and Southwest as well as the Northeast and Florida.
+Summer and early fall 2020 continued to experience significantly warmer than average conditions (based on the years 1981-2010 climatological average) in the West and Southwest as well as the Northeast and Florida.
 Although an Arctic blast of cold air impacted the Rockies and northern Plains Sep.
 8-9, 2020, it was short-lived while the season remained warmer than average.
 Only the central and southern Plains experienced average to cooler than average temperatures.